createsafe/docker-musicbrainz-graphql/README.md

 Once you've downloaded the DB and cloned this repo, put the sample db (mbdump-sample.tar.bz2) into the mbslave directory in the repo.

+Make sure to change the permissions so the container can read the sample db, on linux chmod 777.

 Now there are two more steps to run.

 ### 2. Provision Docker